-The Wales route operates and maintains the track across Wales and the border counties of England
+The Wales and Borders route operate and maintain the railway across Wales and the border counties of England

 Main railway lines: